jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/Party/Threecie Novik.md

 ## Recent Developments

 - [[Notes/Session 6|Session 6]]: Interrogated [[Foxtrot Fowler]], participated in the battle, and healed [[Lharamit Pirevin Rhyne]] during the fight.
+- [[Notes/Session 8|Session 8]]: Gained Thanatos as a familiar, struggled with guilt over killing a person, and helped the party process the aftermath of the fight.

 ## Investigation Notes